cambridge-cares/TheWorldAvatar/Agents/TimeSeriesExample/README.md

 Please note the caveats below before attempting to build the service using Docker:

 * The example visualisation within the Docker image will be based on the current content of the `<root>\dtvf_visualisation\queried_data` repository at the point of building the image.
+This is also the repository to which all queried data files are written automatically  if the `output.directory` field in the [requirements file] is not changed.
 * A valid Mapbox API key (which can be obtained for free by signing up) must be provided in the [requirements file]
 * A connection to the internet is required to contact remote resources and use the mapping libraries.

-### Docker Commands
+#### 3.2.
+Docker Commands
-Once the requirements have been addressed, the Image can be built using the following commands (to be run in CMD from within the `<root>\dtvf_visualisation` repository):
+Once the requirements have been addressed, the Image can be built using the following commands (to be run in CMD from within the `<root>\dtvf_visualisation` repository and with deactivated virtual environment `<venv_name>`):

 + To build the Image:
   + `docker-compose -f ./docker/docker-compose.yml build --force-rm`
 + To generate a Container (i.e. run the Image):
   + `docker-compose -f ./docker/docker-compose.yml up -d --force-recreate`

+#### 3.3.
 Afterwards the visualisation can be viewed via Docker Desktop
 1. Open Docker Desktop
 2. Select "Container/Apps" in left panel
-3. Select container "dtvf_example_visualisation" in docker stack "Docker"
+3. Select container "dtvf_example_visualisation" in docker stack "docker"
 4. Select `Open in Browser` to open visualisation in Browser